kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_water.md

-Water is crucial for anyone spending time in the wilderness, particularly for hikers who might find themselves isolated.
-Proper hydration, knowing how to find water, and understanding how to make it safe to drink are essential skills for any hiker.
+This chapter covers how to find and purify water.

 ## Be prepared
 ### Gear